jmacapagal90/p2-project-beer-buddy/README.md

 ## Features

+Tabs:
 - create a new tab
+- choose from exisiting tabs
+- add beers to tab
-- update an exisiting tab
+- delete the tab

+Beers:
-- grabs list of beers through beer api
+- get list of beers from database
 - filter through list of beers by name
 - add beers to cart
-- place order > makes a patch request to our db with the list of beers ordered
+- remove beers from cart
+- add new beer to database

 ## Site